 The benefits of TIR are significant.
 Firstly, the system saves time and money for transport operators and customs authorities by facilitating faster border crossings.
 On a wider level, the efficiency it helps deliver benefits national economies and communities alike.

-As well as speed, security is a key feature of TIR.
-The fact that the customs seal remains intact from start to finish of an international road transport or intermodal journey means that goods are not able to be tampered with, and customs duties are guaranteed for the nations through which the truck passes.
+In addition to speed, security is another key feature of TIR.
+The fact that the customs seal remains intact from start to finish of an international road transport or intermodal journey means that goods cannot be tampered with, and customs duties are guaranteed for the customs authorities of the countries through which the truck passes.

 Furthermore, TIR plays a significant role in helping the road transport industry improve its impact on the environment, which will be one of the top priorities over the coming years.
 Long queues of trucks at border crossings around the world, measurable in hours, days and even weeks, increase companies’ carbon footprints.
 By speeding up the time it takes to cross a border, truck’s journey, road transport can significantly reduce its emissions.
 TIR also paves the way for shippers to opt for intermodal transports, enabling goods to be carried using the most efficient route.